 Concern staff checking and unloading produce for the distribution of food in Koupéla area, Burkina Faso.
 (Photo: Concern Worldwide)

-Crisis knows no borders.
-A decade of armed conflict in the western Sahel region of Africa has resulted in a deteriorating humanitarian situation in the region, including Burkina Faso, and Niger.
-In 2021, nearly a decade after the violence first began, the UN estimates that half a million people were displaced.
-UNOCHA estimates that 33 million people will require humanitarian aid across the region in 2024, especially given renewed hostilities and added political instability.
-This includes 6.3 million people in Burkina Faso and 4.5 million in Niger.
+UNOCHA estimates that nearly 29 million people will require humanitarian aid across the region in 2025, especially given renewed hostilities and added political instability.
+This includes 5.9 million people in Burkina Faso and 4.5 million in Niger.

 » Learn more about the crisis in Burkina Faso